 Dustin Greene litigates complex commercial, securities, construction, real estate development, Native American, and other legal issues for both plaintiffs and defendants.
 Mr. Greene has experience in federal and state trial courts and appellate courts across the country, as well as U.S. and international arbitration.

-He was recognized as a North Carolina “Rising Star” for General and/or Business Litigation in 2014-2018 by Super Lawyers magazine, was named one of the Triad Business Journal’s "40 Leaders Under 40” in 2017, and in 2018 received the Citizen Lawyer Award for 2018 from the North Carolina Bar Association, and in 2022 was named one of the "Top 25 Lawyers in North Carolina" by Attorney Intel.
-In 2014, he was appointed by North Carolina’s Governor to be a member of the North Carolina Private Protective Services Board, where he served as chair of the grievance committee until January 2018.
+Dustin was recognized as a North Carolina “Rising Star” for General and/or Business Litigation in 2014-2018 by Super Lawyers magazine, was named one of the Triad Business Journal’s "40 Leaders Under 40” in 2017, received the Citizen Lawyer Award for 2018 from the North Carolina Bar Association, and in 2022 was named one of the "Top 25 Lawyers in North Carolina" by Attorney Intel.
+In 2014, he was appointed by North Carolina’s Governor to be a member of the North Carolina Private Protective Services Board, where he served as Chair of its Grievance Committee until January 2018.

-Prior to entering the legal profession, he served as an Army Ranger in Afghanistan and Iraq, where he earned, among other honors, the Combat Parachutist Badge.
+Prior to entering the legal profession, Dustin served as an Army Ranger in Afghanistan and Iraq, where he earned, among other honors, the Combat Parachutist Badge.
 He also appears in the CBS News photo essay What it takes to be an Army Ranger.

 Represented the plaintiff Trillium Ridge Condominium Association in pursuing claims for the defective design and construction of six high-end condominium buildings in the mountains of North Carolina, as well as claims for breach of fiduciary duty against the developers of the condos.
 After the North Carolina Court of Appeals unanimously reversed the trial court’s decision to dismiss the case, the Association’s claims went to trial, which lasted nearly two weeks.
 After all of the defendants’ motions for directed verdict were denied, and after closing arguments, the defendants agreed to settle all claims asserted by the Association for more than $3,000,000.
 This represents a near full recovery of all sums spent by the Association to repair the condominium buildings, including the repairs to two buildings that were completed outside of North Carolina’s six year statute of repose.